 Stir through the double cream or vegan alternative and check the seasoning, adding more salt and pepper if required and a final splash of stock if your risotto needs to be loosened slightly.

-Serve on warm plates topped off with a few fried mushrooms, parmesan shavings and a scattering of chopped fresh herbs.
+Serve on warm plates topped off with grated parmesan or non-dairy equivalent.